Please login first

 5S Instant Cascara for a Sustainable Health

 The dried husk of the coffee fruit or coffee cherry called cascara has gained a lot of attention recently.
-Cascara has an added value as food and food ingredient.
+Cascara has an added value as a food and food ingredient.
 The classic use of cascara is infusion in hot water.
 Chronic inflammation plays a central role in some of the most chronic diseases of our time (e.g., obesity, diabetes, cancer, Alzheimer).
-A healthy diet can stop inflammation before it comprises human health.
-Fruits and vegetables, nuts and seed, some oils and fatty fish, coffee, cocoa and green tea have been proposed as food that can fight inflammation.
-Coffee, cocoa and green tea contain phenols with anti-inflammatory properties and caffeine in different concentrations being highest in coffee.
-Recent research suggested someone who weighs 68 kg would need about 200 mg of caffeine (2 cups of coffee) a day for protection against obesity.
-People experience anxiety from caffeine consumption, it may be best to consider lowering the dosage to a quantity that promotes anti-inflammatory effect.
-Soluble powder cascara infusion “instant cascara” can be a good option for people with this condition.
-The addition of other components can enhance its nutritional value, health benefits, sensorial acceptance and have more applications.
-Since cascara has been mainly treated as a by-product, the adoption of 5S method (sort, set, shine, standardize and sustain) for the production of Instant Cascara is a good strategy to achieve a safe and tasty product for a sustainable health due to its anti-inflammatory properties among others.
-5S is a five-step methodology that creates a more organized and productive workspace by encouraging operators to improve the work environment and reduce waste.
-An excellent model for the sustainability of the coffee manufacturing and to ensure quality and safety health promoting instant cascara.
+A healthy diet can stop inflammation before it compromises human health.
+Fruits and vegetables, nuts and seeds, some oils and fatty fish, coffee, cocoa and green tea have been proposed as foods that can fight inflammation.
+Coffee, cocoa and green tea contain phenols with anti-inflammatory properties and caffeine in different concentrations, the highest being in coffee.
+Recent research has suggested someone who weighs 68 kg would need about 200 mg of caffeine (2 cups of coffee) a day for protection against obesity.
+For people who experience anxiety from caffeine consumption, it may be best to consider lowering the dosage to a quantity that promotes anti-inflammatory effects.
+Cascara infusion in soluble powder form, “instant cascara”, can be a good option for people with this condition.
+The addition of other components can enhance its nutritional value, health benefits, sensorial acceptance and enable more applications.
+Since cascara has been mainly treated as a by-product, the adoption of the 5S method (sort, set, shine, standardize and sustain) for the production of instant cascara is a good strategy to achieve a safe and tasty product for sustainable health due to its anti-inflammatory and other properties.
+The 5S method is a five-step methodology that creates a more organized and productive workspace by encouraging operators to improve the work environment and reduce waste.
+It is an excellent model for the sustainability of coffee manufacturing and to ensure the quality and safety of health-promoting instant cascara.

 • Open access